Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Indices of Superposition of Macroscopically Distinct States

 for each $| \psi_\nu(L) \rangle$.
 Here, for $\alpha, \alpha'=1, 2, \cdots, D$ and $l, l'= 1, 2, \cdots, L$, we have defined

 which can be regarded as elements of a $DL \times DL$ Hermitian matrix, which we call the {\em variance-covariance matrix} (VCM).
 Therefore, for each $| \psi_\nu(L) \rangle$,

 where $e_{\rm max}(L,\nu)$ is the maximum eigenvalue of the VCM.
-This and Eq.~(\ref{def:p}) suggest that the following index $p_e$ should be useful:
+This and eq.~(\ref{def:p}) suggest that the following index $p_e$ should be useful:

 In fact, we can show (see Appendix \ref{app:C=O(L^0)}) that {\em if $p_e=2$ then $p=2$ and vice versa}.
 For a family of homogeneous states, in particular, we can show that $p=p_e$ for every value of $p$ (see the last paragraph of Appendix \ref{app:C=O(L^0)}).
 Hence, {\em one can identify states with $p=2$ by calculating $e_{\rm max}(L,\nu)$}.
-This can be done in time Poly$(L)$ because the VCM is a $DL \times DL$ matrix.
+This can be carried out within the time Poly$(L)$ because the VCM is a $DL \times DL$ matrix.

-Furthermore, if $p_e=2$ we can find a macroscopically-fluctuating additive operator from the eigenvector(s) $\{ c^{\prime \, \nu}_{l \alpha \, {\rm max}}(L) \}$ of the VCM corresponding to $e_{\rm max}(L,\nu)$, as follows.
+Furthermore, if $p_e=2$, we can find a macroscopically-fluctuating additive operator from the eigenvector(s) $\{ c^{\prime \, \nu}_{l \alpha \, {\rm max}}(L) \}$ of the VCM corresponding to $e_{\rm max}(L,\nu)$, as follows.
 If we normalize $\{ c^{\prime \, \nu}_{l \alpha \, {\rm max}}(L) \}$ as

 then the operator